A Closer Look: Metros with High Performing Schools

 PolicyMap subscribers can now find out how individual public schools around the country rate on a scale of 1 through 10 (with 10 being the highest performance rating and 1 being the lowest).

-The availability of this data can help you answer questions about schools in the neighborhoods, cities, metros or states you care about.
+The availability of this data can help you answer questions about schools in the neighborhoods, cities, metros, or states you care about.
 As a subscriber, you can find the new GreatSchools Ratings in the Add Sites Menu under “Schools” by clicking on “Schools with Performance Data”.
-You can then filter all schools by the GreatSchools Rating to find out where the top rated schools are in your community.
+You can then filter all schools by the GreatSchools Rating to find out where the top-rated schools are in your community.

-Over the next week or so, we’ll be posting some information that might be of interest to you about where these top rated schools are located.
+Over the next week or so, we’ll be posting some information that might be of interest to you about where these top-rated schools are located.
 And, stay tuned for the release of our next education dataset: TRF’s own calculation of neighborhood proximity to high performing schools.

 In the meantime, look at the list of metro areas with the highest concentrations of top-rated public schools.
 We calculated the percent of public schools in each metro area with ratings of 9 or 10 (on a scale of 1 to 10,) out of all public schools in that metro area that received a rating from GreatSchools.
 The table below shows the metro areas where at least 50% of the schools with GreatSchools Ratings were highly rated public schools.
-Get this – only 11 metros had public schools where at least 50% were highly rated – the rest fall off below that.
+Get this – only 11 metros had public schools where at least 50% were highly rated – the rest falls off below that.
 And, these metros represent some of the smallest metros in our nation.
 Is there anything unique about these places?
 Is there anything particular about neighborhoods, more generally, in which high performing schools are located?
 Check back for more.